bloglovin/salt-test/README.md

 ## Task

-1. For this project
+1. Fork this project
-2. Use SaltStack stub to automate the process of granting / revoking SSH access to a group of servers instances to a new developer.
+2. Extend the provided SaltStack stub to automate the process of granting / revoking SSH access to a new developer on a group of server instances.
 3. Create a pull request

 ## Requirements

 - Use a feature branch for all of your work.
-- Test you code (`salt web01 state.apply test=True` is always a good start)
+- Test your code (`salt web01 state.apply test=True` is always a good start)

 ## Get started